sdclibbery/limut/README.md

 # Development

-Run locally by firing up `./server.sh` and connecting a browser to http://localhost:8000/ .
-The unit tests run automatically on page load; view output in the browser console.
+Run locally by firing up `./server.sh` and connecting a browser to http://localhost:8000/?test .
+The unit tests run on page load when the `?test` url parameter is present; view output in the browser console.

 # Samples